cloudveiltech/goproxy-managed/readme.md

 - Compiled dll is placed to `testapp/proxy.dll`
 - All interaction samples are place into `Form1.cs`
 - Path to Dll can be altered in `GoproxyWrapper.Const` class
+- All wrapper classes is placed into `app/GoproxyWrapper`